 - Immigration history and authorized residence in the U.S.

 - The availability of other means of adjusting to permanent resident status, if any.

 Some of these factors may be considered more important than others.
 Economic factors and the ability to adapt to a new country are generally considered less serious, while serious medical issues or dangers within the home country tend to carry more weight.
 However, it is important to remember that the waiver being sought will also determine the importance of various elements.

 USCIS uses a two step process to determine whether to grant a waiver.
 First, extreme hardship is determined by whether the qualifying relative would be more likely to relocate with the applicant or remain in the U.S. without them and, if so, whether they would face extreme hardship as a result.
 You may show that both options are equally likely and could present serious complications or choose to focus on just one.
 Second, a USCIS official will evaluate additional circumstances of the waiver request to decide whether to grant it.

 You can prove extreme hardship would exist with several pieces of evidence, including expert opinions from medical or mental health professionals, official documents, photos, evidence of employment or business ties, financial records, paperwork showing involvement in community organizations, newspaper articles, personal testimony and affidavits, and letters from the applicant and their relatives.

 For assistance with collecting evidence and submitting your application, speak to the attorneys at Johnson & Masumi.
-The firm’s experienced team of attorneys can provide a free consultation to discuss your case and help you with litigating immigration cases, applying for visas or waivers, and managing your immigration status.
+The firm’s experienced team of attorneys can provide a consultation to discuss your case and help you with litigating immigration cases, applying for visas or waivers, and managing your immigration status.